CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 ### Application Use Cases
 Here are use cases for the given user stories:
 * **User Story 1: Account Creation**
-  1. User opens the application and clicks on the "Sign Up" button.
+  1. User opens the application.
-  2. User enters their email address, username, and password.
+  2. User enters their email address, username, and/or password.
-  3. User clicks on the "Create Account" button.
+  3. User clicks on the "Sign Up" or "Login" buttons.
-  4. System validates the entered information, checks for existing accounts with the same email, and creates a new account.
+  4. System validates the entered information, checks for existing accounts with the same email, and/or creates a new account.
-  5. System displays a success message and redirects the user to the login page.
+  5. System redirects the user to the survey page.
 * **User Story 2: Initial Survey**
-  1. User logs into their account and navigates to the "Profile" section.
-  2. User clicks on the "Take Initial Survey" button.
-  3. User answers questions about their academic history, preferences, and desired learning outcomes.
+  1. User answers questions about their academic history, preferences, and desired learning outcomes.
-  4. System stores the survey responses in the user's profile.
+  2. System stores the survey responses in the user's profile.
-  5. System uses the survey data to generate personalized course and program recommendations.
+  3. System uses the survey data to generate personalized course and program recommendations.
 * **User Story 3: Course Recommendations Carousel**
-  1. User logs into their account and sees a "Recommended Courses" section on their dashboard.
+  1. User sees a "Recommended Courses" section on their dashboard.
   2. User swipes right on a course card to indicate interest or swipes left to indicate disinterest.
   3. System updates the user's preferences based on their swipes and refines the recommendations accordingly.
   4. System loads new course cards in the carousel based on the updated recommendations.
 * **User Story 4: Course Details**
-  1. User navigates to the "Courses" section from the menu.
-  2. User clicks on a course card from the list of recommended courses.
+  1. User clicks on a course card from the list of recommended courses.
-  3. System displays a detailed page for the selected course, including its content, text-based description, and related metadata.
+  2. System displays a detailed page for the selected course, including its content, text-based description, and related metadata.
   4. User can read through the course information and click a button to go back to the list of courses.
 * **User Story 5: Viewing Saved/Recommended Courses and Programs**
   1. User clicks on the "Courses" or "Programs" tab in the navigation menu.
   2. System displays a list of recently saved or recommended courses/programs based on the user's interactions and survey responses.
   3. User can scroll through the list, view course/program cards, and click on a card to learn more about a specific course/program.
 * **User Story 6: Updating Survey Data**
-  1. User navigates to the "Profile" section.
+  1. User navigates to the "Settings" section.
-  2. User clicks on the "Edit Survey" button.
-  3. User views their provided survey data and makes necessary updates.
+  2. User views their provided survey data and makes necessary updates.
-  4. User clicks on the "Update Preferences" button.
+  3. User clicks on the "Update Preferences" button.
-  5. System validates the updated information and adjusts the recommendations based on the new preferences.
+  4. System validates the updated information and adjusts the recommendations based on the new preferences.

 These use cases outline how users interact with the application based on the provided user stories below.
 They cover actions like account creation, survey completion, viewing course recommendations, accessing course details, managing saved/recommended courses, and updating survey data.
 _____